bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Thermal_comfort_indices_-_Mean_radiant_temperature,_1979-2019.md

 The mean radiant temperature (°C) is a numerical representation of how human beings experience radiation.
 The mean radiant temperature (MRT) is based on the principle that the net exchange of radiant energy between objects is approximately proportional to their temperature difference multiplied by their ability to emit and absorb heat (emissivity).
 In this context the MRT applies to a person in an outdoor environment and is a function of the direct, diffuse and reflected thermal and solar radiation they experience.

 **Data Sources**
-The mean radiant temperature (MRT) is computed using solar and thermal data from the ECMWF ERA5 reanalysis and is part of the ERA5-HEAT (Human thErmAl comforT) dataset.
+The mean radiant temperature (MRT) is computed using solar and thermal data from the ECMWF ERA5 reanalysis.

 **Supporting Information**
 The data was collated on behalf of the Copernicus Climate Change Service (C3S).
 Further information about this index can be found in the C3S documentation resources in the [Climate Data Store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/derived-utci-historical?tab=overview).